M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

   Each Cloudron can be pre-configured to backup to a location outside the Cloudron (Ceph, S3 etc).
   This automation provides an user experience close to managed hosting.

+* **Setup app packages** - Each Cloudron can specify a app blacklist and whitelist.
+This lets you control what apps your customers can install.

 * **Whitelabeling and customization** - It's possible to white label the UI with your branding and customize some pages like the Support page.